|

 The Gulbenkian Museum is withing walking distance of this Sana property in

 a newer area of Lisbon.
-It has a pool, parking garage, Jacuzzi, and sauna.
+The hotel has a rooftop swimming pool, parking garage, Jacuzzi, and sauna.

 Sana Rex